On the Generalized Degrees of Freedom of Noncoherent Interference Channel: Introduction

-For the case without feedback, we observe that TIN is better than other schemes when INR is much lower than the average SNR.
-As a contrast, for the case when the channel is perfectly known, TIN has the same performance as rate-splitting schemes for low INR.
-However, for the noncoherent case, rate-splitting schemes based on the INR have lower gDoF.
+When the INR is much lower than the SNR in the absence of feedback, the TIN scheme is better than other schemes that decode part of the interfering message.
+In contrast, for the case when the channel is perfectly known, the TIN scheme has the same performance as a rate-splitting scheme without feedback when the INR is much lower than the SNR.
+However, for the noncoherent case, rate-splitting schemes without feedback have lower prelog.
 We believe that this is due to the added uncertainty in the interfering link along with the uncertainty of the interfering message to be decoded.
+Due to this added uncertainty, it also is better to avoid interference using the TDM scheme when the interference level $\alpha$ is close to 1.